 4. Go back to My Library, and click Play on GTA V.

 5. The FPS counter will show.

 Note: Based on my experience, the FPS counter on Razer Cortex isn’t aligned with Game Bar or Steam.
-It was about twice higher and most likely inaccurate (at least when this article is being written).
+It was about twice higher and most likely inaccurate (at least when this article was being written).

 From the three options above, you only have to choose the one you like the most.
-I personally prefer Game Bar since it was easier to use and a lot of customization.
+I personally prefer Game Bar since it is easier to use and a lot of customization.
 It works well on most launchers, including Steam, GOG, Epic Store, and Uplay.